By Brittany Flax on Jul 15, 2020 @ 10:30 AM

 Dry Mouth

-Dry mouth occurs when saliva production decreases making it difficult to swallow and speak.
-Other symptoms include frequent thirst, dry feeling on the tongue and in the throat, cracks and sores around the corners of the mouth and on your tongue, difficulty tasting foods, and bad breath also known as halitosis.
+A dry mouth occurs when saliva production decreases, making it difficult to swallow and speak.
+Other symptoms include frequent thirst, dry feeling on the tongue and throat, cracks and sores around the corners of the mouth and on your tongue, difficulty tasting foods, and bad breath, also known as halitosis.

 Ways to combat this oral health issue are: